-Historic England is supporting the current BBC season 'Black and British' with new listings of three historic sites that celebrate black British history.
+Historic England supported the BBC season 'Black and British' with new listings of three historic sites that celebrate black British history.
 We're also working to improve understanding and recognition of England's diverse heritage in our Inclusive Heritage research.

-Written and presented by acclaimed historian and broadcaster David Olusoga, 'Black & British: A Forgotten History' is a fresh approach to history and a lively national event.
-It vividly demonstrates how the often forgotten world of black history has shaped our world and puts BBC TWO at the heart of a moment of national historical reassessment.
+Written and presented by acclaimed historian and broadcaster David Olusoga, 'Black & British: A Forgotten History' made a fresh approach to history and a lively national event.
+It vividly demonstrated how the often forgotten world of black history has shaped our world and put BBC TWO at the heart of a moment of national historical reassessment.
 David Olusoga's re-telling of our history is a rich and revealing exploration of the extraordinary long relationship between the British Isles and the people of Africa.

 On this page you can: